Skip to main content

 • UK Ancestry

-A person who has leave to enter or remain with a NRPF condition could be in breach of their immigration conditions if they claim a benefit that is a public fund when no exception applies or access local authority housing assistance.
-In some cases this could result in the Home Office cancelling or curtailing (ending) their leave or refusing a future leave to remain application.
+A person who has leave to enter or remain with a NRPF condition could be in breach of their immigration conditions if they claim a benefit that is a public fund or access local authority housing assistance when no exception applies.
+This can result in the Home Office cancelling or curtailing (ending) leave or refusing a future leave to remain application.

-Leave to enter or remain that is subject to a maintenance undertaking
+Leave to enter or remain with a maintenance undertaking

-Maintenance undertakings do not routinely form part of the visa application process for most applicants.
-Maintenance undertakings only form part of an application when a person applies for leave to enter or remain as an adult dependent relative under Appendix Adult Dependent Relative of the Immigration Rules.
-An adult dependent relative can be a parent, grandparent, son or daughter, or brother or sister.
-Their sponsor must be a British citizen, settled in the UK, be a refugee or have humanitarian protection, or have pre-settled status.
+Maintenance undertakings apply only in adult dependent relative applications under Appendix Adult Dependent Relative of the Immigration Rules.
+An adult dependent relative might be a parent, grandparent, adult child, or adult sibling.
+Their sponsor must be a British citizen, settled in the UK, a refugee, have humanitarian protection, or hold pre settled status.

-No leave to enter or remain when a person is required to have this
+No leave to enter or remain when this is required

-• Are Appeal Rights Exhausted (ARE) following an unsuccessful asylum or immigration claim
+• people who are Appeal Rights Exhausted (ARE) after an unsuccessful asylum or immigration claim

-A European Economic Area (EEA) national or family member of an EEA national who is without lawful status may be able to apply to the EU Settlement Scheme.
+European Economic Area (EEA) nationals, or their family members, who do not have lawful status may be able to apply to the EU Settlement Scheme.

 Immigration terms